 - Recorded lessons

 Each student will receive a blended approach, the nature of which is likely to vary from day to day.
-However, Show My Homework will communicate on a daily basis which lessons students have and what they need to do.
+Students must be familiar with Satchel One: Show My Homework, You Tube and MS Teams to truly benefit from what the school will provide.

 Engagement and feedback